“Look, most people just don’t want to hear the truth about what happens to our soldiers in war.

 “But didn’t they kill the battlegroup that was in here?”
 Kirk asked.

-“Nah, he pulled out and let his ‘jacks go autonomous, slipped away when the bombardment started.”
+“Nah,” Ludwig shook his head in disappointment.
+“Damn warcaster pulled out and let his ‘jacks go autonomous, slipped away when the bombardment started.
+Killed his heavies, but he got away.”

 “That doesn’t sound very Khadoran of him,” Gerard said suspiciously.

-“Yeah, usually Khadorans are more stupid than that,” Ludwig acknowledged quietly.
-“It was smart.
-Forced us to knock over his house just so he wouldn’t come back.
-And now we’ve got three hundred men sitting around it in holes to keep watch while the fire team that took it down moves on somewhere else.
+“Yeah, usually Khadorans are more suicidally stupid than that,” Ludwig acknowledged quietly.
+“This one was smart.
+Forced us to blow over his house just so he wouldn’t be tempted to come back.
+And now we’ve got three hundred men sitting around it in holes to keep watch while the fire team that took it down moves on.
 We’re in one spot, on a hill, in a hole.
 Get it?” he finished, looking at their faces for comprehension.

 “Now we’re the sitting ducks,” said Alex softly.
 Ludwig clicked his tongue in acknowledgement.